webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 ====CSS Box model====

-The [http://www.w3.org/TR/CSS2/box.html CSS box model] describes the rectangular boxes that are generated for elements in the document tree and laid out according to the visual formatting model. <br /> Each box has a content area (e.g., text, an image, etc.) and optional surrounding padding, border, and margin areas.  [[Image:image046.jpg.pagespeed.ce.eWiQlHBuY5.jpg]]  Figure <nowiki>: CSS2 box model</nowiki>
+The [http://www.w3.org/TR/CSS2/box.html CSS box model] describes the rectangular boxes that are generated for elements in the document tree and laid out according to the visual formatting model.
+Each box has a content area (e.g., text, an image, etc.) and optional surrounding padding, border, and margin areas.  [[Image:image046.jpg.pagespeed.ce.eWiQlHBuY5.jpg|Figure 18: CSS2 box model]]

-Each node generates 0..n such boxes. <br /> All elements have a "display" property that determines their type of box that will be generated.
+Each node generates 0..n such boxes.
+All elements have a "display" property that determines their type of box that will be generated.
 Examples:

  block  - generates a block box. inline - generates one or more inline boxes.